The Resources Selection Policy defines the criteria used by Library collection development staff in choosing Library resources and materials.

 Responsibility for developing and implementing effective procedures to support this policy lies with the library collection development staff.
 The Resources Selection Policy is reviewed annually by the Collection Development Coordinator and collection development staff and is updated periodically as needed.

+It is the responsibility of the Resources and Finance Officer, with the advice of the Board of Trustees, to interpret, monitor and recommend updates to the policy.
 The ultimate responsibility for implementing the Resources Selection Policy lies with the Library Director.

 - American Library Association’s Library Bill of Rights